 Gross profit from the construction segment increased \$1.4 million but declined, on a percentage basis, by 111 basis points of segment net sales.
 The decrease as a percentage of sales was due to lower fee percentages on new larger contracts.

-Inventory in comparable stores remained flat at January 30, 2016 compared to January 31, 2015.
+Retail store inventory remained flat at January 30, 2016 compared to January 31, 2015.